Torchy Blane: Portrayals

 In seven of the nine films featuring the character, Torchy Blane was played by Glenda Farrell.
 In her role as Torchy, Farrell was promoted as being able to speak 400 words in 40 seconds.
 On her portrayal of the character, Farrell said in her 1969 Time interview: "So before I undertook to do the first Torchy, I determined to create a real human being—and not an exaggerated comedy type.
 I met those [newswomen] who visited Hollywood and watched them work on visits to New York City.
 They were generally young, intelligent, refined and attractive.
 By making Torchy true to life, I tried to create a character practically unique in movies."

 Influence

 Comic book writer and Superman co-creator Jerry Siegel credited Glenda Farrell's portrayal of Torchy Blane as the inspiration for the DC Comics reporter Lois Lane and the name of actress Lola Lane for Lois' name.
 Joanne Siegel, the wife of Jerry Siegel and the original model for Lois Lane, also cited Farrell's portrayal of Torchy as Siegel's inspiration for Lois.

+Films and cast

 Home media

 Warner Archive released a boxed set DVD collection featuring all nine Torchy Blane films on March 29, 2010.